cypineda76/classes/README.md

 ##Welcome to my Academic Repository

 Here you gonna find

 #####Catholic University of Colombia
+email: darincon@ucatolica.edu.co
+note: the code is in spanish

 - Classes
  - Computers Programming (not yet)